How Much Protein Per Meal for Muscle Growth?

 ---

-4. Setting meals too close together.
-Eating high-protein meals only 1–2 hours apart keeps the mTORC1 pathway in a refractory state, blunting the MPS response to the second meal.
-The practical minimum inter-meal gap for full MPS re-sensitization is 3–5 hours.
+4. Meals too close together.
+High-protein meals only 1–2 hours apart keep mTORC1 in refractory state, blunting the second meal's MPS response.

 Frequently asked questions

-Is there a maximum amount of protein the body can use from a single meal?
+Is there a maximum amount of protein the body can absorb from a single meal?

-How many meals per day is optimal for muscle building?
+How many meals per day is best for muscle building?

 What is the leucine threshold and why does it matter?

-How does age affect optimal protein per meal?
+How does age affect the optimal protein per meal?

 Do plant-based eaters need more protein per meal?